macloo/python-adv-web-apps/docs/flask_deploy.rst

 Introduction
 ------------

-When professionals deploy their Python web apps, nowadays they commonly deploy to a cloud service such as `Amazon’s AWS <https://aws.amazon.com/>`_, `Heroku <https://www.heroku.com/>`_, or `Google App Engine <https://cloud.google.com/free/>`_.
+When professionals deploy their Python web apps, nowadays they commonly deploy to a cloud service such as `Amazon’s AWS <https://aws.amazon.com/>`_, `Heroku <https://heroku.com/>`_, or `Google App Engine <https://cloud.google.com/free/>`_.

 One thing to understand, though, is that often they do not deploy a Python executable.
 That is, the site they upload to a web server is not the Flask app and its associated templates, etc., but rather a traditional website with hard-coded HTML files that has been *“baked out”* from Flask.

 In this document, we’ll learn how to do that.
-Then we will also learn how to install a Flask app (one that has not been “baked out”) on:
+Then we will also learn how to install a Flask app (one that has not been “baked out”) on `Render.com <https://render.com/>`_.

-* A typical web hosting service such as `Reclaim Hosting <https://reclaimhosting.com/>`_, using a simple **cPanel** service there.

-* Heroku, via ``git`` commands, and using the Gunicorn server.

 “Baking it out” with Frozen-Flask
 ---------------------------------